Common Issues

 - Full execution data for debugging

-- Only works with activated workflows
+- External testing for activated workflows

 - Supports: Webhook, Form, Chat triggers